 One of the aspects of my role as Director of the International Leadership Association (ILA) that I love most is the opportunity to learn from some amazingly talented people.
 Leland Russell is one such person.

-When we started our search for someone to facilitate our annual strategic planning, two of our board members, Mark Gerzon and Kathryn Johnson, highly recommended Leland Russell, President of GEO Group Strategic Services LLC.
+When we started our search for someone to facilitate our annual strategic planning, two of our board members, Mark Gerzon and Kathryn Johnson, highly recommended Leland Russell, founder of GEO Group Strategic Services LLC.

 My immediate reaction was: “We have just four weeks!
 It’s impossible to schedule twenty-eight people for weekly online input and three online sessions that quickly!”
 I’m happy to say I was wrong.

-How Our Virtual Pre-Retreat Process Worked
+How Our Technology-Enabled Planning Process Worked

-After reviewing the ILA’s historical documents — SWOT surveys, an eight-year overview of our strategic planning milestones, our first and second five-year strategic plans, and the Strategic Initiative work plans — Leland advised us to step back and consider the big picture.
+After reviewing the ILA’s historical documents — SWOT surveys, an eight-year overview of our strategic planning milestones, our first and second five-year strategic plans, and the Strategic Initiative work plans — Leland advised us to step back and consider the Big Picture.
 In our first online survey, we answered three questions:

 - What is missing today in the realm of leadership?